 I won’t take it personally if we don’t click, and neither should you.
-Tutor-Tutee (that’s you) relationships depend on chemistry, and maybe you learn better with someone else.
-But some of my regular tutees at MICA became regular pen pals as they embarked on exciting travels or careers in art, design, and entrepreneurship.
+Tutor-Tutee (that’s you) relationships depend on chemistry, and maybe you’d learn better with someone else.
+That said, I’ve enjoyed getting to know and keep in touch with some of my regular tutees at MICA, as they embarked on exciting travels or careers in art, design, and entrepreneurship.

 “Juliana’s tutoring advanced my writing from okay to fantastic.
 Each session with her resulted in immediate, concrete improvements.
 She gives constructive feedback in a sincere, personable way.
 I’d be a crap writer without her help!”